-In addition nursing students will be placed on probation if they receive a grade of "C" or lower in any one nursing course with the exception of NU 301, NU 303, and/or NU 305 as described below.
+Nursing students will be placed on academic probation if they receive a grade of C or lower in any nursing course, with the exception of NU 219, NU 301, NU 303 and NU 306.
+A grade of C or lower in any of these four courses will result in dismissal from the program.